Skip to navigation Skip to content

 Check that the organisation is approved for this service:

-• If the organisation is not listed, go to Step 3
+• If the organisation is not listed, tell the organisation to contact the National Business Gateway by phone

 • If the organisation requires a copy of the Group payment schedule, the schedules can be reprinted from the History Summary (HS) screen up to 62 days after the date of payment